 Most social platforms have an algorithm controlled and supported by the host.
 With Reddit, things are quite different.
 The algorithm allows users to be fully in charge of the kind of experience they will have.
 For networking purposes, join a subreddit community of your choice related to your school, Uni, or the field you are studying.
 Join in conversations, ask questions and exchange knowledge with students from around the world.

 YouTube is a free platform and now acts as Khan Academy for learners.
 Here, the learner can access a series of learning videos and also join those learning communities.
 The beauty of using YouTube is that the student gets a wide variety of instructors who have different teaching techniques and willing to deliver the same subject.
 Beyond being the source of information and knowledge, YouTube helps the learner network with these communities also.

 Go Out and Conquer

 Since you obviously won’t be joining a welcome party at the campus or attending guest speaker classes in a classroom full of students ready to jump on the discussion – you have to make the most of it from the comfort of your home.
-In 2020 students are lucky enough to have access to the internet, a lot of tools and knowledge and colleagues from all over the world just a second away.
+These days, students are lucky enough to have access to the internet, a lot of tools and knowledge and colleagues from all over the world just a second away.
 Use modern technology for learning, but don’t forget to use it for normal human interaction too.
 Join groups, be a part of discussions, don’t forget to follow the netiquette and make the most out of this new normal.